Bawtry gasworks contamination: Background

 Bawtry Gasworks, operated by the Bawtry and District Gas Company, was founded in 1834 and began manufacturing coal gas in 1915.
 The process involved the destructive distillation of coal, and the by-products included coke, coal tar, sulphur and ammonia.
-The disposal of the coal tar was by burying in brick-lined pits which were then backfilled.
-In 1931 it was taken over by South Yorkshire and Derbyshire Gas Company and as part of a nationalisation programme under the Gas Act 1948 the site – including the rights and liabilities from the previous owners – was subsequently transferred to East Midlands Gas Board (EMGB).
-The manufacture of gas ceased in 1952 and it was latterly used for storage and distribution purposes.
+The disposal of the coal tar was by burying in brick-lined pits, which were then backfilled.
+In 1931, it was taken over by South Yorkshire and Derbyshire Gas Company, and as part of a nationalisation programme under the Gas Act 1948, the site – including the rights and liabilities from the previous owners – was subsequently transferred to East Midlands Gas Board (EMGB).
+The manufacture of gas ceased in 1952 and it was later used for storage and distribution purposes.
 The increasing use of natural gas in the 1960s led to the closure of the works and its sale to Kenton Homes Ltd. in 1965.
 It was sold again, still undeveloped, in 1966 to Kenneth Jackson Ltd. who obtained planning permission to build 11 houses there.
 Before erecting the houses, the builder was aware of the presence of the coal tar beneath the site and in the soil, and the details of the sale described the site as including "the underground tanks installed on part thereof."

 The Gas Act 1972 further reorganised the industry and EMGB's liabilities passed to the British Gas Corporation (BGC), while the Gas Act 1986 subsequently transferred them from the BGC to British Gas plc.
-Restructuring in 1997 split British Gas plc into BG plc and Centrica, and BG plc then de-merged into BG and Lattice Group.
-In 2002 Lattice Group merged with National Grid, creating National Grid Transco, which in 2005 split again to form National Grid plc and Transco plc.
+Restructuring in 1997, split British Gas plc into BG plc and Centrica, and BG plc then de-merged into BG and Lattice Group.
+In 2002, Lattice Group merged with National Grid, creating National Grid Transco, which in 2005 split again to form National Grid plc and Transco plc.
 Transco was later renamed National Grid Gas.

 Decontamination

-In October 2001 a resident of Ivatt Close, Bawtry, uncovered a coal tar pit, covered by wooden boards and a layer of soil, in his back garden.
+In October 2001, a resident of Ivatt Close, Bawtry, uncovered a coal tar pit, covered by wooden boards and a layer of soil, in his back garden.
 An investigation by Doncaster Metropolitan Borough Council determined that the contamination also included nickel and affected parts of two adjacent streets, Stirling Avenue and Gresley Avenue.
 In total, 47 properties were found to be contaminated to some extent.
-The presence of a major aquifer beneath the site, its situation within a Groundwater Source Protection Zone and the potential for groundwater contamination, led to it being designated a 'special site' under the EPA in June 2003 and enforcement of the Act therefore passed from the local authority to the EA.
+The presence of a major aquifer beneath the site, its situation within a Groundwater Source Protection Zone and the potential for groundwater contamination, led to it being designated a 'special site' under the EPA in June 2003 and enforcement of the Act, therefore, passed from the local authority to the EA.

 The decontamination and remediation work was funded at public expense, and involved the identification and removal of further tar pits and contaminated soil to a depth of 0.6m, the installation of a separating membrane and backfilling and landscaping with replacement soil.
 The work was completed in 2006.